 (3) The Minister may remove a member of the Board from office on the grounds of neglect of duty, misbehaviour, or incompetence or on any other grounds on which the Minister regards the member as not being a fit and proper person to hold office.

-(4) Where a member of the Board dies or is removed from or resigns from office under this regulation the office becomes vacant and the person appointed to fill the vacancy shall be appointed to hold office only for the balance of the term of the member’s predecessor.
+(4) Where a member of the Board dies or is removed from or resigns from office under this regulation the office becomes vacant (a casual vacancy) and the person appointed to fill the vacancy must be appointed to hold office only for the balance of the term of the member’s predecessor.

 [Regulation 8 amended: Gazette 31 Dec 2007 p.
-6494-5.]
+6494-5; SL 2022/36 r.
+7.]

 9. Acting members

-(1) Where —
+(1) The Minister may appoint an eligible person to act in the place of a member of the Board (other than the chairperson) if —

-(a) a member of the Board, other than the Chairman, is absent or temporarily incapable of fulfilling the duties of a member; or
+(a) the member is absent or temporarily incapable of fulfilling the duties of the member; or

-(b) the office of such a member is vacant and is not filled in accordance with these regulations,
+(b) the office of the member is vacant due to —

+(i) the expiry of the member’s term of office by effluxion of time; or

+(ii) a casual vacancy (as defined in regulation 8(4)).

-the Minister may appoint an eligible person to act in the place of that member during that absence or incapacity, or until the vacancy is filled, as the case requires, and any person so appointed has, while the appointment subsists, all the powers, functions and duties of the member in whose place he or she is appointed to act.
+(1A) A person appointed under subregulation (1) to act in the place of a member of the Board is appointed to act during the member’s absence or incapacity, or until the vacancy in the office of the member is filled, as the case requires.

+(1B) A person appointed under subregulation (1) to act in the place of a member of the Board has all the powers, functions and duties of the member.

-(2) Any reference in these regulations to a member other than the Chairman shall be construed as including a reference to a person appointed by the Minister to act in the place of a member during any absence, temporary incapacity or casual vacancy.
+(2) Any reference in these regulations to a member other than the chairperson is to be construed as including a reference to a person appointed by the Minister to act in the place of a member during any absence, temporary incapacity or vacancy.

-(3) The Minister may appoint an eligible person as deputy to act in the place of the Chairman and any such appointment has effect for such period as is specified therein and may be terminated at any time by the Minister.
+(3) The Minister may appoint an eligible person as deputy to act in the place of the chairperson and any such appointment has effect for such period as is specified therein and may be terminated at any time by the Minister.

-(4) A person appointed under subregulation (3) as deputy of the Chairman is, in the event of the absence from a meeting of the Board of the Chairman, entitled to attend that meeting and, when so attending, has all the functions, entitlements and protection of the Chairman.
+(4) A person appointed under subregulation (3) as deputy of the chairperson is, in the event of the absence from a meeting of the Board of the chairperson, entitled to attend that meeting and, when so attending, has all the functions, entitlements and protection of the chairperson.

+[Regulation 9 amended: SL 2022/36 r.
+8.]

 10. Meetings

 (1) Meetings of the Board shall be held at such times and places as the Board determines, but so that there are not less than 12 meetings in each calendar year.